AASHO Road Test: Methodology

+Legacy

 The results from the AASHO road test were used to develop a pavement design guide, first issued in 1961 as the AASHO Interim Guide for the Design of Rigid and Flexible Pavements, with major updates issued in 1972 and 1993.
-The 1993 version is still in widespread use in the United States.
-A new guide, originally planned for release in 2002 but as yet still under development, would be the first AASHTO pavement design guide not primarily based on the results of the AASHO Road Test.
+More recent versions of the guide are not primarily based on the results of the AASHO Road Test.

 The AASHO road test introduced many concepts in pavement engineering, including the load equivalency factor.
 Unsurprisingly, the heavier vehicles reduced the serviceability in a much shorter time than light vehicles, and the oft-quoted figure, called the generalized fourth power law, that damage caused by vehicles is "related to the 4th power of their axle weight", is derived from this.
 The other direct result of the tests were new quality assurance standards for road construction in the US, which are still in use today.

-The road test used large road user panels to establish the present serviceability rating (PSR) for each test section, as the test proceeded.
+The road test used large road user panels to establish the present serviceability rating (PSR) for each test section.
 Since panel ratings are expensive, a substitute key parameter present serviceability index (PSI) was established.
-The PSI is based on data on the road's longitudinal roughness, patch work, rutting and cracking.
+The PSI is based on data on the road's longitudinal roughness, patchwork, rutting, and cracking.
 Later studies have shown that PSI is mainly a fruit of unevenness, with a correlation of more than 90% between the two.
 Unevenness was measured with a mechanical profilograph, reporting a parameter called slope variance (SV).
 SV is the second spatial derivative of height.
 For a vehicle traveling at speed, SV is the exciting source to vertical acceleration; the second derivative in time domain of height.
-This makes very good sense, since 1 – 80 Hz acceleration is the parameter used when relating human exposure from vibration to perceived discomfort in the current ISO 2631-1 (1997) standard.
+This makes very good sense, since 1 – 80 Hz acceleration is the parameter used when relating human exposure from vibration to perceived discomfort in the ISO 2631-1 (1997) standard.
 Thus, SV is physically linked to ride quality.

-While the study is now quite old, it is still frequently referenced, though critics point out that its data is only valid under the specific conditions of the test with regard to the time, place, environment, and material properties present during the test.
+While the study is outdated, it is still used as a reference, though critics point out that its data is only valid under the specific conditions of the test with regard to the time, place, environment, and material properties present during the test.
 Extrapolating the data to different situations has been "problematic".
-Other studies have attempted to refine the results, either through further empirical studies, or by developing mathematical models, with varying success.
-The AASHO study is still the most often quoted study on the subject however.
+Other studies have attempted to refine the results, either through further empirical studies or by developing mathematical models, with varying success.